NikolajHoggins/DiscordMMBot/readme.md

 ## Support My Work

-If you find this bot useful and would like to support my work, please consider becoming a patron:
+If you find this matchmaking bot useful and would like to support my work, please consider becoming a patron:

 [![Support on Patreon](https://img.shields.io/badge/Support-Patreon-orange.svg)](https://www.patreon.com/c/VRTracker)